Return-to-work process and your responsibilities

 • Report their workplace injuries to the WCB.

-• Develop a treatment plan for the injured worker.
+• Develop a treatment plan for the worker.

 • Support the return-to-work process by identifying any restrictions the worker may have.